icecubepiso/es_extended-linden/README.md

 >	esx_vehicleshop: Allow players to purchase vehicles from a dealership, or setup society support for a player-managed dealership

->	esx_ambulancejob: Adds a death and respawn system while allowing players to work as EMS to heal and revive others
+>	esx_ambulancejop: Adds a death and respawn system while allowing players to work as EMS to heal and revive others

 Many more resources are included in this repository, or you can browse the [ESX Community Github](https://github.com/esx-community/) or [Cfx.re Releases board](https://forum.cfx.re/tag/esx) for more.